 STARTING OVER WITH “CHAPTER TWO” and moving forward

-Jeanna Michaels wanted to be a stage actress and director when she grew up—as a drama/theater major at UCLA, she was fortunate to play the lead in “ENDANGERED SPECIES” at the Kennedy Center for the Performing Arts in Washington, D.C.
+Jeanna Michaels wanted to be a stage actress and director when she grew up.
+The first part of that dream came true when, as a drama/theater major at UCLA, she was fortunate enough to play the lead in "ENDANGERED SPECIES" at the Kennedy Center for the Performing Arts in Washington, D.C.

-Now Jeanna is here in Surprise, AZ.
-Twice she has lent her creative talents to the Sun City Grand Drama and Comedy Club: first, as director of Thornton Wilder’s “OUR TOWN,” and most recently as director of Agatha Christie’s “THE MOUSETRAP.”
+Living in Surprise, AZ, since 2005, Jeanna lent her creative talents to the Sun City Grand Drama and Comedy Club as the director of Thornton Wilder's "OUR TOWN" and Agatha Christie's "THE MOUSETRAP."

-So in 2015, Jeanna, along with three other Sun City Grand residents, Dave Golden, Frances Murphy and Steve Murphy, formed a new theater company called Compass Players, branding themselves as “Taking it in a Surprising direction.”
-Since the city of Surprise has yet to build its own theater, they secured themselves a temporary home in the Peoria Performing Arts facility - Theater Works.
+In 2015, Jeanna, along with three other Sun City Grand residents (Steve Murphy, Dave Golden, and Frances Murphy) formed a theater company, Compass Players, and branded themselves as "Taking it in a Surprising Direction."
+Since the city of Surprise has yet to build its own theater, they secured themselves a temporary home in the Peoria Performing Arts facility --- Theater Works.

-Invest in us.
-Either buy tickets or make a charitable contribution, and come see how we can entertain, enlighten, and move you.
-We are confident that the pieces we produce now and in the future will keep you talking about them and us for a long time to come.
+Come see how we can entertain, enlighten, and move you.
+We are confident that our upcoming productions will keep you talking about them, and us, for a long time to come.”